collaborativebioinformatics/PRS_reporting/README.md

-# Expression and SNPs to clinic
+# Polygenic Risk Scores to clinic
 Smooth transition of called variants from RNAseq/DNAseq and expression to the clinic.

 ## Contributors